 3. Domain-Name Sunrise Registration Fee.
 Registrar agrees to pay US $125.00, plus a US $0.25 ICANN fee or such other amount as may be established in accordance with Section 6.1(a) of the Registry Agreement for .Club, for the first annual increment of a Sunrise domain name registration.
 For each subsequent annual increment, the Domain-Name Initial Registration Fee in Exhibit E Section 1 shall apply.

-4. Domain-Name Initial Renewal Fee.
-Domain-Name Renewal Fee Registrar agrees to pay US $9.75, plus a US $0.25 ICANN fee, per annual increment of a domain name registration renewal.
+4. Domain-Name Renewal Fee.
+Registrar agrees to pay US $7.80, plus a US $0.25 ICANN fee to Registry Operator per annual increment of a domain name registration renewal, or such other amount as may be established.

 5. Domain Name Transfer.
-Registrar agrees to pay US $9.75, plus a US $0.25 fee, per domain name that is transferred to Registrar from another ICANN-Accredited Registrar, or such other amount as may be established.
+Registrar agrees to pay US $7.80, plus a US $0.25 fee, per domain name that is transferred to Registrar from another ICANN-Accredited Registrar, or such other amount as may be established.